 Frequently Asked Questions

 UCPath is transforming the way UC delivers human resource, benefits and payroll services to more than 200,000 employees.
 More than a technology upgrade, UCPath strengthens our operations and prepares the UC system for future growth.
 We will become more efficient in how we work together and share information systemwide, and campuses will have greater freedom to focus on UC’s core mission of teaching, research and public service.
-Employees will have better access to their information through the UCPath web portal and support staff at UCPath Center.
+Employees will have better access to their information through UCPath Online and support staff at UCPath Center.

 UCPath is a project launched by the University of California (UC) to modernize its current payroll system, which is nearly 40 years old.
 UCPath introduces new technology that will unify and standardize our payroll, benefits, and human resources for all UC employees.
-Once UCPath is live at all locations, every employee will have access to the same system and ability to view personnel and payroll information, sign up for direct deposit, update tax withholdings, view or enroll in benefits, see vacation and sick leave balances, and more through the UCPath portal.
+Once UCPath is live at all locations, every employee will have access to the same system and ability to view personnel and payroll information, sign up for direct deposit, update tax withholdings, view or enroll in benefits, see vacation and sick leave balances, and more through UCPath Online.

 See the projected deployment schedule here.

 Each deployment is a group of four to five campuses; each with a large volume of complex data to be moved from a campus’ local payroll and personnel systems into the UCPath system.
 When all deployments are complete, data for more than 200,000 employees across 20 locations will be transitioned into the UCPath data management system.
 With so many employees and unique systems, managing data is a significant effort.
 Before data can be moved from a campus’ local data system into UCPath, it must be converted into a format that aligns with the new UCPath platform.
 Data-related tasks become even more complex for campuses with medical centers or research laboratories, and diverse employee populations (comprised of academic faculty, scientists, physicians, administrative staff, student employees, and maintenance crews).